emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 ## Done! {#done}

 > - What's next?
-Practice and try transferring the tokens back from your Axion Testnet wallet back to your MetaMask
+Practice and try transferring the tokens back from your Fermi Testnet wallet back to your MetaMask